google/security-research/kvmctf/rules.md

 ## Additional eligibility rules
 Only the first submission for a vulnerability is eligible for a reward.
-If a patch commit fixes multiple vulnerabilities (e.g. by backporting a new version of a component to the stable tree), we assume the root cause is the same and we consider further submissions as duplicates.
+If a patch commit fixes multiple vulnerabilities, we assume the root cause is the same and we consider further submissions as duplicates.
-If the same vulnerability is fixed in multiple patch commits (e.g. in commit A in the mainline tree and separately in commit B in the stable tree), then we still consider it as the same vulnerability, thus making further submissions duplicates.
+If the same vulnerability is fixed in multiple patch commits, then we still consider it as the same vulnerability, thus making further submissions duplicates.